 The one-page I.R.S. tax election form which is filed to elect the S-Corporation Status by a Corporation or LLC within 75 days of the beginning of the calendar year or within 75 days of the business formation.
 Some states require a separate election.
 The company must have all individuals who are not existing as owners.
 It cannot have more than 100 owners.
 All owners must be U.S. citizens or permanent residents of the United States.
 S-Corps file the 1120-S tax return for every year.

 Form 8832 is the one-page IRS tax election form required to elect that an LLC be taxed as a C-Corporation.
-The form must be filed with the IRS within 75 days of formation to take immediate effect, otherwise the election will apply to the following tax year.
+The form must be filed with the IRS within 75 days of formation to take immediate effect.
+Otherwise, the election will apply to the following tax year.
 The LLC would also obtain an Employer Identification Number (EIN) to include on Form 8832 if it had not already done so.